Putting Your Garden Away for Winter is a great way to wrap up the season.

 If you are blessed with trees that drop leaves collect them for your garden or compost.
 They are a carbon-rich material and are a necessary for a good compost.
 If you do not compost spread the leaves over the entire surface of the garden.
 And go heavy with the leaves, you really can’t add too much.
 We would put upwards of 25 truck loads of leaves into our garden every fall.

-Readying Perennials For Winter
+Readying Perennials for Winter

-If you have a large amount of perennials in your garden you may trim some down.
+If you have a large number of perennials in your garden, you may trim some down.
 I will leave some of the taller perennial stocks to dry and remain in the beds over winter.
 Not only is it a great place for the birds that winter over in your area to perch on while visiting your winter garden, it also helps hold snow which is an important insulator for perennial bulbs, especially in the colder gardening zones.

 Final Lawn Treatment for The Season

 If you have not already, do the final grass cutting of the year.
 For the final cut we rise the mower deck to leave the grass fairly tall, about 1 1/2 inches.
 It is better to leave it a bit taller for winter.
 If you fertilize your lawn now is the time to give it a low nitrogen, high phosphorus & potassium mix which will encourage root growth.
 Want to learn more about fertilizer?
 We discussed commercial and natural fertilizer options and what the numbers mean in the Fertilizer and Composting article in this series.

 Wrap sun sensitive evergreen shrubs such as Dwarf Alberta Spruce with burlap for protection against winter sun scald.

 Tender shrubs close to a roadway that might be treated with salt during winter should be wrapped.
 This aides in protecting them from roadway contaminants.